Nitin16112002/Smart_Movie_Finder/README.md

 # 🎬 Smart Movie Finder

 ## 📌 Overview
-The **Smart Movie Finder** is a Python-based recommendation system that suggests movies similar to a user’s favorite movie.
+The **Smart Movie Finder** is a Python-based recommendation system that suggests movies & anime similar to a user’s favorite movie & anime.
 It uses **string matching** to find the closest title and **similarity scores** to rank the best recommendations.

 ## 🚀 How It Works
 1. The user enters their favorite movie.